-- 7.3 The Council will consider the proposals of the Leader and Cabinet Executive and if the Council has any objections to the policy and budget proposals, the Council must inform the decision taker of any objections and instruct that the policy and budget proposals be reconsidered by the decision-taker within 5 working days (this is a minimum period set out in the Regulations and can be extended if Members so desire) beginning on the day after the date on which the Leader receives the instruction. - 7.4 Within the 5 working days the Leader may:- - 7.4.1 submit a revised draft plan of the policy and budget proposals to the Council and the decision-taker's reasons for any amendments; or - 7.4.2 inform the Council of any disagreement the decision-taker has with any of the Council's objections and the reasons for any disagreement. - 7.5 When the 5 working days has expired, the Council must take into account any amendments made by the decision-taker and reasons for those amendments any disagreement and reasons for the disagreement, when either amending, approving or adopting the policy and budget proposals. - 7.6 The Council meeting must take place within 10 working days of the receipt of the decision-taker's proposals.
+- 7.2 Where the Leader and Cabinet Executive has submitted the draft budget strategy to the authority for its consideration and, following consideration of that draft, the Council has any objections to it, the Council must take the action set out below. - 7.3 The Council will consider the proposals of the Leader and Cabinet Executive and if the Council has any objections to the policy and budget proposals, the Council must inform the decision taker of any objections and instruct that the policy and budget proposals be reconsidered by the decision-taker within 5 working days (this is a minimum period set out in the Regulations and can be extended if Members so desire) beginning on the day after the date on which the Leader receives the instruction. - 7.4 Within the 5 working days the Leader may:- - 7.4.1 submit a revised draft plan of the policy and budget proposals to the Council and the decision-taker's reasons for any amendments; or - 7.4.2 inform the Council of any disagreement the decision-taker has with any of the Council's objections and the reasons for any disagreement. - 7.5 When the 5 working days has expired, the Council must take into account any amendments made by the decision-taker and reasons for those amendments any disagreement and reasons for the disagreement, when either amending, approving or adopting the policy and budget proposals. - 7.6 The Council meeting must take place within 10 working days of the receipt of the decision-taker's proposals.
 At that Council meeting, the decision of the Council shall be reconsidered in the light of the decision-taker's comments, which will be available in writing for the Council. - 7.7 The Council shall at that meeting make its final decision on the matter by way of recorded vote.
-The decision shall be made public, and shall be implemented immediately. - 7.8 If before 8 February in any financial year the Leader and Cabinet executive submits to the Council for its consideration in relation to the following financial year:- - 7.8.1 estimates of the amounts to be aggregated in making a calculation (whether originally or by a substitute) in accordance with any of Sections 31A,31B,34 to 36A, 42A,42B,45 to 49, 52ZF, 52ZJ of the Local Government Finance Act 1992: - 7.8.2 estimates of other amounts to be used for the purposes of such calculation; - 7.8.3 estimate of such a calculation; or - 7.8.4 amounts required to be stated in a precept under Chapter IV of Part 1 of the Local Government Finance Act 1992, and following consideration of those estimates, the Council has any objections to them, it must follow the same procedure as set out in paragraph 7.4 above.
+The decision shall be made public, and shall be implemented immediately. - 7.8 If before 8 February in any financial year the Leader and Cabinet executive submits to the Council for its consideration in relation to the following financial year:- - 7.8.1 estimates of the amounts to be aggregated in making a calculation (whether originally or by a substitute) in accordance with any of Sections 31A,31B,34 to 36A, 42A,42B,45 to 49, 52ZF, 52ZJ of the Local Government Finance Act 1992; - 7.8.2 estimates of other amounts to be used for the purposes of such calculation; - 7.8.3 estimate of such a calculation; or - 7.8.4 amounts required to be stated in a precept under Chapter IV of Part 1 of the Local Government Finance Act 1992, and following consideration of those estimates, the Council has any objections to them, it must follow the same procedure as set out in paragraph 7.4 above.